jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “Very good.
 Your windows would be visible from there?”
 “Certainly.”

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 128

 “You must confine yourself to your room, on pretence of a headache, when your stepfather comes back.
 Then when you hear him retire for the night, you must open the shutters of your window, undo the hasp, put your lamp there as a signal